elluminance/el-crosscode-tweaks/README.md

 * **Skip Beginning Fix**: Fixes stat tracking not working at first if you use the NG+ perk "Skip Beginning".
 * **Ball Autofiring**: By holding the `F` key, you can automatically fire balls using mouse and keyboard - something previously exclusive to controller controls. (***NOTE***: requires [input-api](https://github.com/CCDirectLink/input-api) to function properly.)
 * **Custom Map Name Fix**: Fixes custom mod map/area names as sometimes being displayed as `[object Object]` in save slots.
-* **Arena Ascended Gear Scaling**: Fixes the ascended gear scaling modifier for arena cups/rounds to actually work properly.
+* **Arena Ascended Gear Scaling**: Fixes the ascended gear scaling modifier for arena cups/rounds to actually work properly for individual rounds (and not erroneously apply to some cups which might lack the scaling)

 ---
 # For Modders